-On the same page, Mr. Chairman, that the department is exploring option for the integration of Renewable Energy Initiative in existing economic development infrastructure, such as the community freezers.
+On the same page, Mr. Chairman, that the department is exploring "options for the integration of renewable energy initiatives into existing economic development infrastructure," such as the community freezers.
 When it comes to a community country food distribution program, how is the department exploring when it comes to economic development infrastructures or opportunities?
 Thank you, Mr. Chairman.